Program Notes: Tennessee Walt’s ‘Big-Time Lonesome Town: The Songs of Kris Kristofferson’

 Program Notes: Tennessee Walt’s ‘Three Chords and the Truth: Country’s Greatest Songwriters’

-Great Neck Public Library (Parkville branch), February 26, 2023 1.
+Bethpage Public Library, April 23, 2023 1.
 “Always on My Mind” (Johnny Christopher, Mark James and Wayne Carson, 1970).
-People are often surprised to learn that Nelson didn’t write this song, and that it actually had been recorded by a number of famous singers in the decade before Nelson got to it. … Continue reading Program Notes: Tennessee Walt’s ‘Three Chords and the Truth: Country’s Greatest Songwriters’
+People are often surprised to learn that Nelson didn’t write this song, and that it actually had been recorded by a number of famous singers in the decade before Nelson got to it.
+In part this … Continue reading Program Notes: Tennessee Walt’s ‘Three Chords and the Truth: Country’s Greatest Songwriters’

 Program Notes: Tennessee Walt’s ‘Hanks a Lot”